Emergency access to prevent lockouts

 Follow the instructions sent to your email to complete the password reset process.

-Register a security key for emergency access
+Register a passkey for emergency access

 - As a user with emergency access, log in to the account console.